Ernie Ladd: Professional football career

-Ladd was drafted in the fourth round of the 1961 NFL draft by the Chicago Bears.
+Ladd was drafted 48th overall in the fourth round of the 1961 NFL draft by the Chicago Bears.
 He was also taken by the American Football League's San Diego Chargers with their 15th pick (119th overall) in the 1961 AFL draft.
 He chose to sign with the Chargers.
+He started all 14 games at right defensive tackle in his rookie season.
+The Chargers were 12–2, going to the AFL championship game against the Houston Oilers (losing 10–3).
+As a rookie, Ladd was selected first-team All-AFL by The Sporting News, the Associated Press (AP) and United Press International (UPI), as was fellow rookie defensive linemate Earl Faison.

-At 6 ft 9 in (2.06 m) and 290 pounds (131.5 kg), Ladd was said to be the biggest and strongest man in professional football during his era.
-His physical measurements included a 52-inch chest, 39-inch waist, 20-inch biceps, 19-inch neck, and size 18D shoes.
+The Chargers fell to 4–10 in 1962.
+Ladd started 13 games at right defensive tackle, with a team-high 9.5 quarterback sacks.
+In 1963, he started only two games, with three sacks.
+The Chargers were 11–3 that season, and went on to win the 1963 AFL championship, 51–10 over the Boston Patriots.
+Ladd had a sack in the championship game.
+In 1964, he spent time on the injured deferred list with an ankle injury.
+He started nine games at right tackle that season, with three sacks.
+In 1965, he started all 14 games for the first time since his rookie season, with six sacks.

-Ladd played in four AFL championship games, helping the Chargers win the American Football League title in 1963 with teammate Earl Faison, both members of the original Fearsome Foursome.
-Ladd, an American Football League All-Star from 1962 through 1965, was one of the AFL players that organized a walkout on the 1965 AFL All-Star Game due to the racism they experienced in New Orleans.
+During Ladd's five-year Chargers' career (1961 to 1965), the Chargers played in four AFL championship games, winning the American Football League title in 1963.
+He played all of those seasons on the same line as All-AFL and AFL All-Star left defensive end Faison, both being members of a defensive line labelled the Fearsome Foursome.
+After both Ladd and Faison left the team after 1965 season, the Chargers were not in another championship game until the 1980 American Football Conference championship game.

 Although Ladd found success with the Chargers, he had a contentious relationship with the Chargers front office.
 He started the 1965 season being indefinitely suspended from the team by Coach/General Manager Sid Gillman.

 Ladd stated he and teammate Earl Faison would play out their contract options, opting to take a 10 percent cut in salary in exchange for becoming free agents at the end of the season.
 A planned trade with the Oilers in early 1966 would have sent Faison and Ladd to Houston.
 However, both were declared free agents by AFL commissioner Joe Foss, who ruled Oilers owner Bud Adams had tampered in trade dealings with the Chargers.
 Ladd refused to re-sign with the Chargers and suggested he might instead turn to professional wrestling full-time.

 Eventually, Ladd signed with the Oilers and spent the 1966 season playing for them before moving in 1967 to the Kansas City Chiefs.
 There, with similarly king sized Grambling teammate and future Pro Football Hall of Famer Buck Buchanan (6 ft 7 in, 286 lbs), he filled out what was probably the biggest defensive tackle tandem in history.
-Both Ladd and Buchanan were inducted into the Grambling State University Athletic Hall of Fame.